ESE519positive/ESE519positive.github.io/README.md

 The assembly details are stated here.
 Firstly, the I2C pins of ESP32 are connected to the I2C pins of LCD screen.
 Three GPIO pins of ESP32 are directly connected three GPIO pins of RP2040 for sending the decision of drink.
 The power wires of pumps are directly connected to the 12V power supply, and the ground wires are connected to the emitter of BJT.
 The collector of BJT is connected to ground, and the base is connected to the corresponding GPIO pin of RP2040 that is set when a specific pump is expected to operate.

-The illustration of the connection between components is shown here.
+The illustration of the connection between main components is shown here.
+The component on the left side is the driver of LCD screen, the board on top is ESP32, and the board at the bottom is Raspberry Pi Pico.
 As we can see, LCD screen with drive attached is connected to the ESP32 board via I2C, and ESP32 communicates with RP2040 via 3 GPIO pins.

 <p>
     <img src="/Instruction/connection.png" width="550" height="600"/>